exoplatform/exo-documentation/docs/Administration.rst

 ~~~~~~~~~~~~~~~~~~
 |image322|

-The "Manage Templates" interface will display all templates that can be chosen by all space creators.
+The "Manage Templates" interface displays all templates that can be chosen by all space creators.

 All templates will be presented in a table with:
 - Template Name